 Determine Your Online Marketing Strategy

 If you’ve never had your own business before, you’re going to want to look into how social media can work for you.
 It takes awhile to get followers, but they are an important part to your success sometimes.
 You need to do things a little differently when you’re using Facebook for business.
 Think about creating usernames that promote your business.
 Set up channels of people you want to be associated with.
-You can preselect images and captions and plan out your content.
 You’ll want to be regular on your blogs and posts.
 Why not start ahead of time so you have time to take in all that new work that will be coming your way?

 LinkedIn is a well-known professional social network.
 Not many people know how to utilize it, though.
 You should have a really decent summary and a good bio photo.
 It might seem intimidating to update your profile in the event your boss sees you’ve changed your descriptions.
 Be more discreet about it and start building up on the things you’ve achieved.
 You can paint the picture of your career and connect with people that you could be working with later.